MarximusMaximus/batteries-forking-included/README.md

 by Marximus Maximus (<https://marximus.com>)

-Helper tools for setting up conda environments for projects.
-Supports poetry and pip for extra environment config, as well as custom post-setup steps.
+Single command installer for users and developers for git repos/projects.
+Sets up either a user environment or development environment for running or contributing to a project.
+There is no longer a need for a whole readme file with many steps of setup.

 ## Features

 - `bootstrap.sh` - Automatically downloads and installs/updates to latest miniforge, sets up/updates project env.
 - `activate.sh` - Activates conda environment for project.
 - `run.sh` - Runs command within conda environment for project.
 (Will try default command if first arg is not a path to an executable file.)
 - Python File Preamble - Automatically activates conda env when attempting to run python script directly.
+(Optional)
 - `bfi-update.sh` - Updates stub files within your project to latest versions
 - `post-bootstrap.sh` - Any additional commands to run after main environment setup provided by conda, pip, or poetry.
+(Optional)

 Additional Files: